intel/confidential-computing-documentation/docs/intel-tdx-enabling-guide/04/hardware_setup.md

 On this page, we will present the settings that are necessary to setup the hardware for Intel TDX.
 We assume that the [proper hardware is present](../03/hardware_selection.md).
-At the moment, it is only necessary to [install an Intel TDX-enabled BIOS](#install-intel-tdx-enabled-bios) and [enable Intel TDX in the BIOS](#enable-intel-tdx-in-bios).
+At the moment, it is only necessary to [install an Intel TDX-enabled BIOS](#install-intel-tdx-enabled-bios), [enable Intel TDX in the BIOS](#enable-intel-tdx-in-bios), and optionally [deploy a specific Intel TDX Module](#deploy-specific-intel-tdx-module-version).

 ## Install Intel TDX-enabled BIOS